John-Kingham/random-old-books/README.md

 - As an **Adventurous Browser**, I want to learn about the business, its products and services, so I can decide if I'd like to visit the store.

 Acceptance Criteria
-- The site contains high-quality images of the store, some books, subscription boxes and events, in prominent positions and in a way that looks attractive.
+- The site contains high-quality images of the store, subscription boxes and events, in prominent positions and in a way that looks attractive.
 - The site contains enticing descriptions of the business, its bookshop, subscription service and events, which are clearly visible and easy to read on the homepage and other relevant pages.

 Tasks

-- Using the wireframes as a guide, add high-quality images to the homepage and other pages.
+- Add high-quality images to the homepage and other pages.
-- Using the wireframes as a guide, add enticing descriptions to the site.
+- Add enticing descriptions to the site in intuitive and easy to find locations.

 #### User Story 3: Location, opening hours and contact details